Sunday, 7 November 2010

 Why it’s good: The tagline is the coup de grace to finish off what that brilliantly action-packed image has already pummelled us around the chops with – this is Batman with teeth, Batman gone feral.
 Badass Batman.
 Batbastard, even.

-Plus any poster that literally involves ACTUAL SPARKS FLYING offers a fair indication that this film probably needs to be watched.
-Right now.
-What would break it: No clever-clever close-up of a knitted bat-brow or similar could hope to capture the prevailing mood quite so well as his unapologetically visceral slab of exploding eye candy.
+No clever-clever close-up of a knitted bat-brow or similar could hope to capture the prevailing mood quite so well as his unapologetically visceral slab of exploding eye candy.

 Also, the office fire not forming a bat logo would’ve greatly reduced the overall level of win.